mhenke/omaha-playground-collective/README.md

 ### Acceptance Criteria 3

-Given that I am an administrator wanting to share playground information, when I initiate the sharing process via a blog, then I should be able to create a blog post containing the relevant playground information and share it with other parents.
+Given that I am an administrator wanting to share playground information, when I create an entry, then I should be able to publish it to the app.

 1. The system should provide a blog creation interface within the administrator's dashboard.
 1. Administrators should be able to input relevant information about the playground, including its name, location, facilities, and any additional useful details.
 1. Administrators should be able to format and structure the blog post, including adding text, images, and links.
 1. Once the blog post is created, administrators should be able to publish it.
-1. The published blog post should be accessible to other parents using the platform.
+1. The published blog post should be accessible to other parents using the application
-1. Other parents should be able to view the blog post and access the playground information.

 ### Acceptance Criteria 4

-Given that I am an administrator responsible for managing playground information, when I update playground details, then the changes should be reflected in the platform, and the information should remain accurate.
+Given that I am an administrator responsible for managing playground information, when I update playground details, then the changes should be reflected in the app, and the information should remain accurate.

-1. The platform should provide an interface for administrators to edit and update playground information.
+1. The platform should provide an interface for administrators to edit, update, and delete playground information.
-1. After making changes, the updated information should be displayed on the platform.
+1. After making changes, the updated information should be displayed or removed from the application.
-1. Users accessing the platform should see the most recent and accurate playground details.
+1. Users accessing the platform should see the most recent, active, and accurate playground details.
 1. Any changes made by administrators should be tracked and documented for reference.

 ## Mis-user Stories

 In addition to the user stories identify the ways in which users might be able to mis-use your app.
 Mis-user stories are just like user stories except the user, goal, and rationale are malicious.

+### Mis-user Story 1

+As a hacker, I want to exploits vulnerabilities in the search feature to gain unauthorized access to the backend system.

+### Mis-user Story 2

+As an administrator I accidentally delete or update playground information to provide incorrect details.

 ## Mitigation Criteria

-For each mis-user story identify at least one mitigation criteria.
-The mitigation criteria define the set of requirements that tell you when you are done protecting against the mis-user story
+### Mitigation Criteria 1

+- Regularly conduct security assessments, including penetration testing and vulnerability using tools such as OWASP ZAP and SonarQube.
+- Implement strong access controls and authentication mechanisms to prevent unauthorized access to data.
+- Maintain audit logs to capture details of access attempts, user activities, and system changes.

+### Mitigation Criteria 2

+- Implenent an content log that records all changes made by administrators, making it possible to track and reverse unauthorized modifications.
+- Maintain a robust data recovery and backup system to ensure that data can be restored in the event of accidental deletion or modification.

 # Diagrams